Consistency of New CDF-II W Boson Mass with 123-Model: Bounds from the Electroweak Precision tests

 with

-and the functions $F$, $\xi$ and $\hat G$ can be found in Refs \cite{Ghosh:2022cca,Lavoura:1993nq}.
+whilst $m_{h_{ref}}$ stands for the SM reference represented by $m_{h_{ref}}=125.09$ GeV, and the functions $F$, $\xi$ and $\hat G$ can be found in Refs \cite{Ghosh:2022cca,Lavoura:1993nq}.
 Note that, the precise measurements of the electroweak precision observables, such as the W and $Z$ boson masses and the electroweak mixing angle, are used to determine the values of the $S$ and $T$ parameters.
 The experimental values of the $S$ and $T$ parameters can be used to constrain models of new physics.